one-stop guide to learning icelandic

 Inflection is the reason why Icelandic has a reputation for being “hard.”
 It means that words change their form in order to convey extra meaning, while remaining within their grammatical category (verb, noun, adjective, adverb…).
 That might sound vague or confusing, so here are some examples in English:

 • “Be,” “am,” “are,” and “is” are all inflections of the same verb.
-They never stop being a verb (their grammatical category), but the word changes to give extra information about who or what the subject is.
+They never stop being verb (their grammatical category), but the word changes to give extra information about who or what the subject is.

 • “Disappear” and “disagree” are inflected versions of “appear” and “agree:” the words remain verbs, but prefixing them with “dis-” means that they carry their opposite meaning.